Collective Arbitrage and the Value of Cooperation: Introduction

 \subsection{Collective Super-replication}

 In Section \ref{secSuperNew} we consider the problem of $N$ agents each super-replicating a contingent claim $g^i$, $i=1,\dots,N$, which is a $\mathcal{F}$-measurable random variable.
 We set $g=(g^1,\dots,g^N)$.
-First we consider, as an immediate extension of the classical super-replication price, the overall super-replication price
+As an immediate extension of the classical super-replication price, we first introduce the overall super-replication price